-OCIO can elevate your investment program—whether you use it holistically or selectively.
+OCIO can elevate your investment program - whether you use it holistically or selectively.
 Here are 4 things to look for in an investment outsourcing provider.

 As far-fetched as this exercise may seem, the truth is it doesn’t have to be that way.
-In fact, we believe these types of additions can become reality when you think beyond what you can accomplish with internal resources and assemble a virtual team that maximizes your ability to get stuff done.
-Often, the key is to shift more of the responsibilities of managing your plan externally to an outsourced chief investment officer (OCIO) provider—especially if you find the right partner who is open to flexing their deliverables to meet your precise needs.
+In fact, we believe these types of additions can become reality when you think beyond what you can accomplish with internal resources and assemble a virtual team that maximises your ability to get stuff done.
+Often, the key is to shift more of the responsibilities of managing your plan externally to an outsourced chief investment officer (OCIO) provider - especially if you find the right partner who is open to flexing their deliverables to meet your precise needs.
 In this post, we’ll take a look at what we believe are the must-haves when selecting a skilled OCIO provider.
 But first, let’s back up a step and review the case for turning to investment outsourcing in the first place.

 Why OCIO?
 Because it takes a village.

-Simply put, for all but perhaps the largest asset owners, the sheer amount of work required in managing a DB plan dictates that some tasks must be delegated beyond the walls of an organization.
+Simply put, for all but perhaps the largest asset owners, the sheer amount of work required in managing a DB plan dictates that some tasks must be delegated beyond the walls of an organisation.
 As a former CIO at a publicly traded California utility company, I can attest to this.
 During my 20-year tenure, I constantly tapped into a network of external resources in order to hire, among other things, consultants for asset/liability modeling, specialists to help with transition management and asset managers to trade stocks and bonds.
-Perhaps most importantly, what I realized was incremental strategies that can increase return, control risk or reduce costs all become possible when you’re not limited by the bandwidth of your internal resources.
+Perhaps most importantly, what I realised was incremental strategies that can increase return, control risk or reduce costs all become possible when you’re not limited by the bandwidth of your internal resources.
 In other words, an OCIO provider should serve as a virtual extension of your capacity to get stuff done.
 Striking the right balance is situation-dependent.
 Where staff is especially lean, this can mean the OCIO takes on most functions.
 In other cases, the external provider acts in a capacity that is more complementary to your existing team.

 What are the key features of a skilled OCIO provider?